dawbrain/dist/README.md

-# dawbrain/dist
+# Dawbrain

-Public mirror of release artifacts.
+Public mirror of release artifacts of Dawbrain Agent.
+For more information, see https://www.dawbrain.com

 This repo exists so the install script can fetch binaries from anonymous GitHub URLs.